-If you are running into setup issues with your LIFX bulb, there are a number of things you can try to resolve these issues.
+If you are running into setup issues with your LIFX bulb, there are some things you can try to resolve these issues.

 Power Cycle all parts of the system

-This may be a simple step, but it is one that can often fix a number of issues, sometimes without explanation.
+This may be a simple step, but it is one that can often fix many issues, sometimes without explanation.

 - Router: To power cycle your router, often, there is no power button.
-Simply unplug mains power to the device, wait about 30 seconds, and then plug back in mains power.
-Please check your owner's manual for the device, to be sure there is not a different method for power cycling.
+Unplug mains power to the device, wait about 30 seconds, and then plug back in mains power.
+Please check your owner's manual for the device.
+There may be a different method for power cycling.

-- LIFX Bulb: Simply powering off the lamp, or light switch the bulb is connected to, and powering back on is all that is required here.
-An additional step, which can be helpful when having issues, is to Hardware Reset the LIFX bulb.
+- LIFX Bulb: Power off the lamp, or light switch the bulb is connected to, and power back on.
+Another step which can be helpful when having issues, is to Hardware Reset the LIFX bulb.

 Bulb direct Wi-Fi connection issues

-Turn off cellular data on your iOS or Android device, during setup, to make sure the device is connecting successfully to the bulb Wi-Fi during setup.
+Turn off cellular data on your iOS or Android device during setup.
+This will make sure the device is connecting to the bulb Wi-Fi during setup.

-The latest OS versions for many devices have warnings about network security, and seek internet access for each connection.
-LIFX bulbs do not have an internet connection until connected to your Home Wi-Fi, which can cause issues during setup, with these newer operating system versions.
+The latest OS versions for many devices have warnings about network security.
+They also try to keep internet access for each connection.
+LIFX bulbs do not have an internet connection until connected to your Home Wi-Fi.
+This can cause issues during setup, with these newer operating system versions.

 Same network name (SSID) and password for 2.4Ghz and 5Ghz networks

 Depending on how the router works, it may not route the LIFX bulb to the correct band, causing failure in setup.
-By disabling the 5Ghz channel, or changing the SSID during setup, you allow the router to only send 2.4Ghz connection to the LIFX bulbs, which should address this issue.
-After setup, the network can be set back to the original shared SSID, and should work with this setup.
+By disabling the 5Ghz channel, or changing the SSID, you make the router send 2.4Ghz connection to your LIFX.
+After setup, the network can be set back to the original shared SSID.

-AP isolation (also sometimes called Client Isolation, or Guest Isolation mode) is a feature of many routers.
-This allows for you to provide internet to devices, without allowing them to access other devices on the network.
-For LIFX bulbs, this setting prevents completion of setup, and control of the bulbs on the local network.
-If you have this feature (or a similar, with function of preventing local networking) it will need to be turned off, in order for setup and local control to be accessed.
+AP isolation is a feature of many routers.
+This is sometimes called Client Isolation, or Guest Isolation mode.
+It allows for you to provide internet to devices, without allowing them to talk to devices on the LAN.
+For LIFX bulbs, this setting disables setup, and control of the bulbs on the local network.
+Turn off this feature, in order for setup and local control to work.

 Many routers have Guest Networks, which do this by default.
-If that is the case for your router, you will not be able to use the Guest Network feature, for the connection of your LIFX bulbs.
-They will need to be on the main network, if you cannot disable this feature on the Guest Network for your router model.
+For these routers, you will not be able to use the Guest Network feature, for the connection of your LIFX bulbs.
+LIFX need to be on the main network, if you cannot disable this feature on the Guest Network for your router model.